 Glaucoma affects around 80 million adults around the world and the number is continually rising.
 Omphroy Eye Care ophthalmologist Luis Omphroy, MD, can diagnose, treat, and manage the disease in all its forms and stages.
 He performs complete glaucoma eye exams and identifies the disease early so you can prevent its progression and save your vision.
-Call the Aiea, Hawaii, office or use the online scheduler to book your appointment today.
+Call the Aiea, Hawaii.

 Glaucoma is a disease affecting the optic nerve.
 Your optic nerve ferries images to your brain, so you need a healthy optic nerve for normal eyesight.

 With glaucoma, your optic nerve becomes damaged, usually because of increased pressure within your eye.
 This optic nerve damage usually starts with small blind spots that worsen over time.
 The two most common glaucoma types are:

 Open-angle glaucoma develops very slowly over the years.
 The disease often doesn’t cause vision problems until it’s quite advanced, which is why glaucoma eye exams are so important.

 This form of glaucoma affects 95% of sufferers.

 Angle-closure glaucoma, or closed-angle glaucoma, usually comes on suddenly.
 It causes rapid vision loss, eye pain, and other serious symptoms.
 Angle-closure glaucoma is an emergency.

 Glaucoma is most common in seniors and is one of the most common causes of vision loss in Americans over 60.